MjdMahasneh/Image_Classification_Using_ResNet_and_Channel_Wise_Attention/readme.md

 ## Usage

-To train and evaluate the image classification model, follow the steps in the notebook:
+To train and evaluate the image classification model:

 1. **Clone the Repository**: Clone this repository and install the required libraries.
-2. **Configure Model and Data**: Modify configurations as needed (e.g., dataset paths, model hyperparameters).
+2. **Follow the steps in the notebook**: Modify configurations as needed (e.g., dataset paths, model hyperparameters).
-3. **Train the Model**: Use the provided training script to train the model on your dataset.
-4. **Evaluate**: Run the evaluation script to test model performance.

 ## Applications